arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/quickstart/projects/README.md

 [Karumi/play-framework-kotlin](https://github.com/Karumi/play-framework-kotlin): A Play Framework project using Kotlin and Arrow.

-[josdirksen/arrow-flux](https://github.com/josdirksen/arrow-flux): This project contains a sample service using Spring WebFlux as the web framework, Arrow to add some functional components and uses a reactive mongoDB driver, to make the complete flow reactive.
+[josdirksen/arrow-flux](https://github.com/josdirksen/arrow-flux): This project contains a sample service using Spring WebFlux as the web framework, Arrow to add some functional components, and uses a reactive mongoDB driver to make the complete flow reactive.

 #### Katas and exercises

-[pedrovgs/KotlinKatas](https://github.com/pedrovgs/KotlinKatas): Kotlin training repository used to learn Kotlin and Functional Programming by solving some common katas using just purely functional programming powered by Arrow.
+[pedrovgs/KotlinKatas](https://github.com/pedrovgs/KotlinKatas): Kotlin training repository used to learn Kotlin and Functional Programming by solving some common katas just using purely functional programming powered by Arrow.

 [arrow-kt/frdomain.kt](https://github.com/arrow-kt/frdomain.kt): Arrow port of the additional code samples (Chapter 6) from [Functional and Reactive Domain Modeling](https://www.manning.com/books/functional-and-reactive-domain-modeling).